Localist for Higher Education

 - Branding: You’re able to make changes to Fonts, Colors, and CSS to adopt your unique branding without your Brand Template.

 - Channels: Channels are a Promotion tool for short-term events or a topical theme.
 Events like Welcome Week, Graduation, Homecoming, or Athletics are great examples of channels.

 - Widgets: Widgets allow you to curate events based on already existing classification (groups, filters, tags, keywords) to display on an external site.

 - Custom Fields: Custom Fields allow you to collect any additional information that your organization needs.

 - Custom Submission Form Guidelines: Provide instructions for your users when submitting events.

-- SILK Wrapper: This is your main tool for branding, and this guide will help you set it up.
+- Brand Template: This is your main tool for branding, and this guide will help you set it up.

 - Theme Editor: This is our guide to using the Localist Theme Editor for any HTML changes you want to make to the design of the platform.